ddess24/repo/README.md

 # repo
-this is a way to simulate the prisoners dilemma
+this is a way to simulate the prisoners dilemma.